-because they don't come with manuals
+because kids don't come with manuals

 Parenting Resources